mttfst/traj-cross-section/README.md

 ### Citation
-Please cite this software as:
+Please cite this software as suggested by Zendo on the right.